 - For the first use, you can use less of the charcoal mask and leave it on for less time to check for skin sensitivities.

 - This recipe is meant for one-time use.
 You should not store this face mask and use it at a later date.
-If you have leftovers, you can use this mask on your armpits as a natural detox.
+If you have extras, you can use this mask on your armpits as a natural armpit detox.
 Discard the rest.

 - If it is too hard to peel off or causing you any discomfort, you can remove the mask with warm water.